tallen-hashicorp/vault-datadog/README.md

 * A Vault Enterprise environment.
 Refer to the Getting Started tutorial to install Vault.
 * Mac Workstation with MacOS 10.12 or higher, though much of this will be the same for other platforms.

-## Set up the Datadog agent locally
+## Set up the Datadog agent
+Install the datadog agent on your Vault servers with the following steps
 1. You will need an API key from Datadog.
 From the Datadog dashboard, select your user name at the bottom of the left navigation.
 ![Datadog](./docs/datadog.avif)
 2. Select **Organizational Settings**, and then API Keys which lists existing API keys.